 In-home support funding can increase a family’s capacity to care for a child safely in the home and reduce the need for a child to be placed elsewhere.
 In-home support funding is appropriate when:

 - other government or grant funded non-government services are unavailable or unlikely to assist the family

 - additional support is required for the child to remain safely at home.

 For a child subject to a support service case, in-home support funding is used to address critical needs identified in the support plan to reduce the likelihood of future harm to the child.

 For a child subject to intervention with parental agreement, in-home support funding is used to assist the child to remain safely in the home, or to return home following a child protection care agreement.

 If it is anticipated that in-home support funding will be required, seek CSSC manager approval for funding prior to the family group meeting so the case plan reflects the inclusion of the funding.
-(Refer to Policy Child-related costs—in-home support funding.)
+(Refer to the policy Child-related costs—in-home support funding.)

 Version historyBack to top